ripperology10/hackingtool/CTF Tools/README.md

 CTF Tools:

+Tips for manual Recon:
+Check the source code.
+Check the headers (burp suite or dev tools in browser) Check the robots.txt

 Reconaissance:
 Nmap <: Find open ports on your target Dirbuster/Gobuster <: Find hidden directories that might be useful (HTTP,HTTPS ONLY)